 Next to the Abbey is Dunbrody Castle, and on this site also, lies a visitor centre opened by the Earl of Belfast, only son of the 7th Marquess of Donegall.
 The Castle garden is the resting-place for an intricate yew hedge maze.
-Made with 1,500 yew trees, and gravel paths, it is one of only two full size mazes in Eire.
+Made with 1,500 yew trees, and gravel paths, it is one of only two full-size mazes in Eire.
 Around the outside of the maze lies a 9-hole pitch and putt course.
 Clubs can be hired in the shop.
 The Abbey and Castle are open to visitors to explore at will.
 Walks and picnic area available.
 Plants and shrubs are on sale during the summer.
 The Craft Shop houses a small museum, having as its centrepiece the Dunbrody Castle Doll’s House.

-There is also a large range of items produced by local craftsmen on display throughout the season, including jewellery, stained & painted glass, wrought iron, cut glass, decorative candles, and a variety of woodware.
-The Traditional Tearooms and bakery at Dunbrody offers fresh Coffee/Tea, Sandwiches, Cakes, Teabracks and Minerals etc. It houses a well-stocked Information Point, with a wide selection of brochures from tourist attractions and services throughout the region.
+There is also a large range of items produced by local craftsmen on display throughout the season, including jewelry, stained & painted glass, wrought iron, cut glass, decorative candles, and a variety of woodware.
+The Traditional Tearooms and bakery at Dunbrody offers fresh Coffee/Tea, Sandwiches, Cakes, Teabracks, and Minerals etc. It houses a well-stocked Information Point, with a wide selection of brochures from tourist attractions and services throughout the region.
 The History of Dunbrody Castle is clouded in the mists of time.
 However, it is thought that John Etchingham of Dunbrody Abbey, who died in 1650, built here “a good house of lime and stone”.
-In fact it is true that Dunbrody Castle is not a castle at all but a fortified House.
+In fact, it is true that Dunbrody Castle is not a castle at all but a fortified House.
 John Etchingham built the House before 1641, though the southerly end of it is much earlier, possibly of the same vintage as the Abbey itself.
-However, on the breaking out of the 1641 Rebellion he was obliged to stop before the work was completed.
+However, on the breaking out of the 1641 Rebellion, he was obliged to stop before the work was completed.

 In addition, John Etchingham’s two sons died shortly after the Rebellion and having only his daughter Jane as his heiress, he probably did not care to finish it.
 Jane Etchingham subsequently married the Second Earl of Donegall, whose descendants own the property to this day.
-Subsequently Captain Kennedy, agent to the Estates, took over the House and completed the present House out of the “waste” left by John Etchingham.
+Subsequently, Captain Kennedy, an agent to the Estates, took over the House and completed the present House out of the “waste” left by John Etchingham.

 It’s over 200 years old, but the windmill at Blennerville, County Kerry, still works and is available for tours from its spot along Tralee Bay.
 Blennerville Windmill stands out as the dominant landmark in Tralee Bay, where the town of Tralee meets the Dingle Peninsula.

-At the Blennerville Visitor Centre you will find the working windmill as well as an exhibition gallery, craft shop and restaurant.
-The exhibition includes an audio visual presentation, an emigration display and a bird watching platform with telescope overlooking ‘Slí na nÉan’ (‘the Way of the Birds’).
+At the Blennerville Visitor Centre you will find the working windmill as well as an exhibition gallery, craft shop, and restaurant.
+The exhibition includes an audiovisual presentation, an emigration display and a bird watching platform with telescope overlooking ‘Slí na nÉan’ (‘the Way of the Birds’).

 Visitors can get up close and appreciate the scale and complexity of the Windmill machinery and can climb to the top of the windmill.
 Blennerville was the main port of emigration from County Kerry during the Great Famine (1845 to 1848) and was, during those years, the home port of the famous emigrant barque ‘Jeanie Johnston’.
 The visitor centre houses a fascinating display on Irish emigration including models of the infamous coffin ships.

 Come and view Tralee Bay Nature Reserve, where migratory pale-bellied brent geese spend from October to April feeding on the eelgrass and green seaweeds on the mudflats and grazing in nearby fields and salt marshes when this food is scarce.
-Birds of the bay include turnstone, ringed plover, dunlin, redshank, bar-tailed godwit, golden plover and curlew.
+Birds of the bay include turnstone, ringed plover, dunlin, redshank, bar-tailed godwit, golden plover, and curlew.